openjs-foundation/summit/README.md

 The OpenJS Foundation hosts regular summits for active contributors to the foundation projects, this repository is being used to organize them.

 ## Upcoming Events
-- June 25 – 26, 2020 - Austin, Texas, USA
+- June 22, 25 & 26, 2020 - ~Austin, Texas, USA~ Online - [Register Here](https://www.cvent.com/events/openjs-collaborator-summit-2020/registration-71e4281e54dd46a0a0e2da15013e52db.aspx?_ga=2.164120568.674445174.1588801738-1126120395.1571424999&fqp=true) or [Register for OpenJS World](https://events.linuxfoundation.org/openjs-world/)

-__Note:__ per the current [Novel Coronavirus Update](https://events.linuxfoundation.org/openjs-world/attend/novel-coronavirus-update/) the OpenJS World is still planned to take place, as is the OpenJS Collab Summit.
-Please check regularly for updates on this as it might change due to current circumstances.
+__Note:__ The Collab Summit is now an online-only event, per the current [Novel Coronavirus Update](https://events.linuxfoundation.org/openjs-world/attend/novel-coronavirus-update/).

-We also ask everyone who is considering applying for the [Travel Fund](https://github.com/openjs-foundation/cross-project-council/blob/master/project-resources/MEMBER_TRAVEL_FUND.md) to hold off any flight ticket purchases and accommodation arrangements until further notice.
+To better adjust for a worldwide, online event we have added an additional day of programming.

 ## Planning Meetings